 With ample maintenance, your air conditioner can work for 15 years or greater.
 But even the most meticulously maintained air conditioner will need to be updated eventually.

-When you’re getting started planning for air conditioning installation in Mount Hope, we are aware that the expense is at the top of your list of questions.
+When you’re getting started planning for air conditioning installation in Beckley and Mount Hope, we are aware that the expense is at the top of your list of questions.
 The silver lining is that getting a new air conditioner could be more economical than you realize, because of rebates, our special offers and financing for qualified customers.
 You’ll also enjoy better energy efficiency, which will usually pay off over the years through less expensive utility bills.

 Here’s what to expect when you’re replacing your air conditioner.

 Knowing when to repair or replace your air conditioner might be hard.
 Here’s what our professionals recommend.

 - Your air conditioner is older than 10 years old.
 While some could work longer, many air conditioners last for around 15 years with regular maintenance.
 We advise getting ready for air conditioning replacement near the 10-year age.
 Even if you replace it when it’s only a decade old, the U.S. Department of Energy says this swap could save you 20-40% on cooling expenses.

 - You’ve skipped regular maintenance for too long.
 Much like a car, you cooling system requires annual air conditioning maintenance.
 Not doing this essential service can result in reduced efficiency, more frequent repairs and even a reduced life span.